15090796315/learngit/readme.txt

-git is a version control system git is free software
+git is a version control syste git is free software

+add some